 The model draws on data from truck manufacturers and historical data from Einride’s operations and considers multiple factors such as cargo weight, temperature, topography and road conditions, with temperature being identified as the second most significant factor impacting energy consumption.
 By utilizing machine learning, the model enables Einride to perform route testing prior to deployment, creating an environment that closely mirrors reality – resulting in highly accurate and efficient operational plans.
 The model is continuously refined and updated based on new data and observations to enhance its accuracy.

-Planning ahead of deployment is crucial for smooth operations, but managing and operating the fleet in perse weather conditions is equally, if not more important.
+Planning ahead of deployment is crucial for smooth operations, but managing and operating the fleet in diverse weather conditions is equally, if not more important.
 Proactive management and thorough preparation are key to ensuring reliable performance once the operation goes live.
 There are several measures to be taken to manage electric fleets in extreme and shifting temperatures, including;

 To further plan and monitor operations in real-time, digital intelligence is being leveraged through our freight platform, which enables the monitoring of the truck’s state of charge, expected charging time, estimated time of arrival, and other vital metrics – all essential to effectively managing electric vehicles, regardless of weather conditions.